xcart/xcart-docs/_pages/kb_en/modules/wishlist.md

 order: 330
 published: true
 ---
 Quite a common case in ecommerce routine is when a customer doesn’t want to buy the product of his choice right at the moment, and wants to keep the info about this product for the possible future references.
 He may do this to wait for the upcoming discount offer or whatever else.
-Such cases are covered by the wishlist functionality that in X-Cart can be added by the ["My Wishlist" module](https://market.x-cart.com/addons/my-wishlist.html) (included in X-Cart Ultimate, paid for X-Cart Business an X-Cart Multivendor).
+Such cases are covered by the wishlist functionality that in X-Cart can be added by the addon **[My Wishlist](https://market.x-cart.com/addons/my-wishlist.html)**.

-With "My Wishlist" module {% link "installed and enabled" ref_Vn1mMUw9 %}, your customers can collect their favourite products into a single list.
+With the addon "My Wishlist" {% link "installed and enabled" ref_Vn1mMUw9 %}, your customers can collect their favourite products into a single list.
 They can buy these products later, track them in the catalog and email the list to friends.
 Also, wishlist makes their search easier among huge amount of items.
 This counts for customer satisfaction and also increases the user friendliness of your website.

 The option to add a product to wishlist is available at almost every page of your site where products are displayed: